rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/python-sdk/sample-walkthroughs/deployment-composition.md

 ---
 ## Learning objectives

-1. Set up block storage for application.
+1. Set up block storage for an application.
 2. Add configuration parameters like secret and access keys to application.

-programmatically using
+Programmatically using
 [rapyuta.io Python SDK](/developer-guide/tooling-automation/python-sdk/)
-in your applications.
+in Python applications.

 ## Prerequisites